-Erebus: It is a good name for the volcano.
-In Greek myth Erebus was the son of the god Chaos, and his mother was Gaia, or Earth.
-He was made of darkness and shadow, and Erubus filled the corners of the world with his darkness.
+Erebus.
+It’s a good name for the volcano.
+In Greek myth, Erebus was the son of the god Chaos, and his mother was Gaia or Earth.
+Erebus was made of darkness and shadow, and he filled the corners of the world with his darkness.

-Currently the most active volcano in Antarctica and the southernmost active volcano on Earth, the Mt.
-Erebus volcano features a 1,700-degree Fahrenheit lava lake, a swirling pool of magma perhaps many miles deep, one of only five that exist in the world.
+Currently, the most active volcano in Antarctica and the southernmost active volcano on Earth, the Mt.
+Erebus volcano features a 1,700-degree Fahrenheit lava lake, a swirling pool of magma that may be many miles deep: one of only five such lava lakes that exist in the world.

 Discovered in 1841 by polar explorer Sir James Clark Ross, it was easy to identify Mt.
 Erebus as a volcano as it was erupting at the time.
 (Ross Island, which Mt.
 Erebus is on, is named after him as is the Ross Ice Shelf.)
 Later, polar explorer Ernest Shackleton would make the first ascent of Mt.
-Erebus in 1907 on the Nimrod Expedition.
+Erebus between 1907-1909 on the Nimrod Expedition.

 One of the things that makes Erebus significant - and the reason it is the location of the Mount Erebus Volcano Observatory, or “MEVO” - is that Erebus is one of only a few consistently active volcanos in the world.
-Rather than lying dormant and then spectacularly erupting once every few hundred years (though it does that on occasion too), Mt.
+Rather than lying dormant and then spectacularly erupting once every few hundred years, though it does that on occasion too, Mt.
 Erebus is always on, bubbling, releasing gas and flinging ten feet wide “volcanic bombs” - hunks of molten rock which sometimes explode on landing - through the air.
 For a vulcanologist, Mt.
-Erebus is a dream research site.
+Erebus is a dangerous but dreamy research site.

 Mt.
 Erebus is also the site of a famous and tragic air disaster.
-A New Zealand plane on a sightseeing flight became lost in a whiteout and crashed into the side of the volcano, killing all 237 passengers and 20 crew on board.
-Famed explorer Sir Edmund Hillary was supposed to have been on board, but canceled at the last moment.
+An Air New Zealand DC-10 airliner on a sightseeing flight became lost in a whiteout and crashed into the side of the volcano on 28 November 1979, killing all 237 passengers and 20 crew.
+Famed explorer Sir Edmund Hillary was supposed to have been on board but canceled at the last moment.